tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 that allows new CIDs to be established mid-session, because DTLS 1.2 in general does not allow TLS 1.3-style post-handshake messages that do not themselves begin other handshakes.
-When a DTLS session is resumed, the "connection_id" extension is negotiated afresh.
+When a DTLS session is resumed or renegotiated, the "connection_id" extension is negotiated afresh.

+If DTLS peers have not negotiated the use of a CIDs then the RFC 6347-defined record format and content type MUST be used.

-If DTLS peers have negotiated the use of a CIDs using the ClientHello and the ServerHello messages then the peers need to take two steps:
+If DTLS peers have negotiated the use of a CIDs using the ClientHello and the ServerHello messages then the peers need to take the following steps.

-1. First, the peers need to determine whether incoming and ongoing messages need to use the new record layer format, i.e., the record layer format containing the CID.
-This new record layer format is only used once encryption is enabled.
-Plaintext payloads never contain a CID in the record layer.
+The DTLS peers determine whether incoming and outgoing messages need to use the new record format, i.e., the record format containing the CID.
+The new record format and the CID content type is only used once encryption is enabled.
+Plaintext payloads never use the new record type and the CID content type.

-Whenever a zero-length CID has been negotiated then the RFC 6347-defined record format and content type MUST be used (see Section 4.1 of {{RFC6347}}).
-For example, in {{dtls-example2}} the use of a CID has been successfully negotiated between a client and a server whereby the client uses the record format defined in this specification to transmit the CID value (100) to the server.
-The server still uses the RFC 6347-defined record format without a CID when transmitting records to the client.
+For sending, if a zero-length CID has been negotiated then the RFC 6347-defined record format and content type MUST be used (see Section 4.1 of {{RFC6347}}) else the new record layer format and the new content type MUST be used.

-2. Second, peers need to use the new MAC calculation defined in this document.
+When transmitting a datagram with the new record format and the new content type, the new MAC computation defined in {{mac}} MUST be used.

+For receiving, if the CID content type is set, then the CID is used to look up the connection and the security association.
+If the CID content type is not set, then the connection and security association is looked up by the 5-tuple and a verification MUST be made to determine whether the expected CID value is indeed zero length.

-Any record layer payload that uses the new record layer format and the new content type MUST use the new MAC computation defined in {{mac}}.
-Whenever the RFC 6347-defined record format is used, i.e., no CID is included in the record layer, then the MAC calculation defined in Section 4.1.2 of {{RFC6347}} (and Section 4.1.2.4 of {{RFC6347} for use with AEAD ciphers in particular).
+When receiving a datagram with the new record format and the new content type, the new MAC computation defined in {{mac}} MUST be used.
+When receiving a datagram with the RFC 6347-defined record format the MAC calculation defined in Section 4.1.2 of {{RFC6347}} (and Section 4.1.2.4  of {{RFC6347} for use with AEAD ciphers) MUST be used.

 # Record Layer Extensions